TYPO3-Documentation/t3docs-wiki-migration/output_pages/RunningWithTyposcriptAndCss.rst

 .. include:: /Includes.rst.txt
-.. highlight:: php

 ===============================
 Running with TypoScript and CSS
 ===============================

 The idea with this approach is to control most of the layout through an HTML/CSS template.
-A small set of TypoScript [outdated wiki link] in the TYPO3 Template indicates what portions TYPO3 should replace with Typo3 content and menu items.
+A small set of `TypoScript </Category:TypoScript>`__ [deprecated wiki link] in the TYPO3 Template indicates what portions TYPO3 should replace with Typo3 content and menu items.

 I manage several websites within one installation of TYPO3, so I like to keep things modular.
 I'm still learning and this helps me make sure